Post Published On:

 How would these applications serve us?

 Availability means that the application must be available all the time no matter what happens, ADC will act as the mand in the middle between your applications and the internet.
-Any request come to the applications will be intercepted and handled by the ADC so the internet user will not be able to have visibility or access to the actual application.
+Any request that comes to the applications will be intercepted and handled by the ADC so the internet user will not be able to have visibility or access to the actual application.

 - RAM Caching.